Through The Fibro Fog

 Some notes on a few of them:

-• Chicken - I suggest using plain chicken breast or fillets, and then cooking and shredding yourself.
+• Chicken - I suggest using plain boneless skinless chicken breasts or fillets, and then cooking and shredding yourself.

 • Sweet potato - this helps to thicken the soup and make it a bit more hearty.
 I suggest peeling the potato for the soup.